discord-rose/discord-rose/README.md

 The usage for middlewares are essentially infinite, you can do anything from admin locks to cooldowns without repeating code.

+### In-house middlewares

+Here are some in-house made middlewares made by the same people making this library.

+- [Cooldown](https://npmjs.com/@discord-rose/cooldown-middleware) Adds the ability to add individual cooldown timers to your code.
+- [Admin lock](https://npmjs.com/@discord-rose/admin-middleware) Super simple, and definitely easy to do yourself, but a built in admin middleware

+*And more to come!
+Have any ideas?
+Let us know in the issues tab*

 ## Current CommandContext methods/properties:

 | Name              | Description